VU-CSP/improc_assignment-georgiacaso/README.md

 #### *Task 1:*
 Answer the following questions about the [Phase contrast](image_files/PhaseContrast.tif) and [Differential interference contrast](image_files/DifferentialInterference.tif) images:
 Q1) What is the maximum intensity value in the [Differential interference contrast](image_files/DifferentialInterference.tif) file?
-A1) 254
+A1) 255 is the maximum of 8bit images.
+254 is the maximum intensity of this file.

 Q2) What are the dimensions of the [Phase contrast](image_files/PhaseContrast.tif) file?
 A2) 314 x 226, 8 BitDepth).

 Q3) Which image has greater dynamic range of pixel intensities?
 Phase or DiffInt?
-A3) Differential interfernce has a greater dynamic range (219)
+A3) the Differential interference file has a greater dynamic range (219), but since they are both 8-bit images, the images themselves have the same dynamic range.

 #### *Task 2:*
 Open the file [Fluorescence_composite.tif](image_files/Fluorescence_composite.tif) and convert all the signal in the red channel to the blue channel, export the file as a JPG and upload it to this repository in the [image_files](image_files) directory with the name "Composite.jpg".